AudreyLL88/MS3__Sante/README.md

 * If yes, click on delete.
 Is the "categories" template correctly rendered ?
 * If yes, is the confirmation alert present ?
 * Did the category disappear ?

+**Manage Users (Admin only)**

+* As an admin, log into your profile.
+Is the profile template rendered ?
+* If yes, is the "Manage users" section present?
+* If yes, click on the black "Check users" button. is the "Users_list" template correctly rendered ?
+* Is the number of registered user correctly displayed?
+* Are usernames and delete buttons displayed ?
+* If yes click on the red trashcan, is the delete modal correctly displayed?
+* Is the username, text,"cancel" button and "delete" button correctly displayed ?
+* If yes, click on cancel.
+Did the modal disappear and no change happened ?
+* Click again on the red "Delete" Icon.
+Is the modal correctly rendered?
+* If yes, click on delete.
+Is the "users_list" template correctly rendered ?
+* If yes, is the confirmation alert present ?
+* Did the user disappear from the list ?

 **Like a cocktail (View for all/ Action only for registered user and Admin**